-We can now turn our focus to the result of this program - the contents of the wallet which will be used to submit transactions to PaperNet:
+addToWallet.js is a simple file-copying program which you can examine at your leisure.
+It moves an identity from the test network sample to Isabella's wallet.
+Let's focus on the result of this program - the contents of the wallet which will be used to submit transactions to PaperNet:

-'''

-(isabella)$ ls ../identity/user/isabella/wallet/
+(isabella) \$ ls ../identity/user/isabella/wallet/

-'''